House in Yamasaki | Tato Architects / Yo Shimada

 November 27, 2012

-This is a house in the northern part of Hyogo Prefecture for a couple and their two children.
+House in Yamasaki is located in the northern part of Hyogo Prefecture for a couple and their two children.
 The construction site is a part of a place surrounded by mountains and the sky is overcast most of the days.
-I wanted to create light, stable indoor climate and came up with a plan of three sheds of house type arranged on a 1.8 m high, grey foundation platform.
+I wanted to create a light, stable indoor climate and came up with a plan of three sheds of house type arranged on a 1.8 m high, grey foundation platform.

-On the foundation platform I arranged three – for a bathroom, for a sunroom and for a guestroom.
+On the foundation platform, I arranged three – for a bathroom, for a sunroom, and for a guestroom.
 The bathroom shed and the sunroom shed provide lighting and ventilation for the lower floor.
-They form a overhead courtyard in a sense.
-Especially the sunroom collects heat in winter, and exhausts heat in summer by the breeze through the five motor-operated windows.
+They form an overhead courtyard in a sense.
+Especially the sunroom collects heat in winter and exhausts heat in summer by the breeze through the five motor-operated windows.

 The residential area including the site was developed in recent years and is the front for the fields to change further to building lots.
 It was anticipated that brand-new commercialization houses would be built one after another.
 By constructing a house looking as small as a peasant’s work shed of such material as vernacular as corrugated panels in an agricultural area I expected for this house to be a tie for the prospective rows of such new houses and the rural landscape still existing.

-Corrugated polycarbonate panels are used for outer walls of bathroom shed and sunroom shed among the three sheds to take in solar radiation.
-Moisture and water absorbing and heat-retaining sheets of greenhouse use are inserted in between the corrugated panels and structure.
-The inside of the walls are formed with heat insulating layer of polycarbonate clear hollow sheet.
-The ceiling and walls of bathroom are further filled up with light transmitting thermal insulation material of reproduced PET bottles.
+Corrugated polycarbonate panels are used for the outer walls of the bathroom shed and sunroom shed among the three sheds to take in solar radiation.
+Moisture and water-absorbing and heat-retaining sheets of greenhouse use are inserted in between the corrugated panels and structure.
+The inside of the walls is formed with a heat-insulating layer of polycarbonate clear hollow sheet.
+The ceiling and walls of the bathroom are further filled up with light-transmitting thermal insulation material of reproduced PET bottles.

 To bring the second floor close to the first floor 50 mm square pipes are laid around the opening connecting both floors.
 They are sandwiched by the flooring material and the ceiling material to come up to 80 mm thickness.
 This opening is to be closed with a shade during extremely hot hours in summer and extremely cold nights in winter.